Membership Criteria

 Membership acceptance relies upon your dedication to preserving the integrity of Indigenous arts and cultures, a clear Indigenous identity and women who above all find value in teaching the next generations.
 Please review the following document for guidance.
 The funding we are granted and the volunteer time we invest is specifically for Indigenous peoples and both time and dollars must be spent on the terms it was granted.

-Membership acceptance to the Indigenous Arts Collective of Canada (IndigenARTSY) is based strictly on:
+Membership acceptance to the Indigenous Arts Collective (IndigenARTSY) is based strictly on:

 1. Contribution to the protection and development of endangered Indigenous art forms,